 |Security Model||Owned by SYS with EXECUTE granted to PUBLIC.

 According to the docs the session executing the code must have the SELECT_CATALOG_ROLE role as well as the ability to ALTER the target schema and a valid database link to the same user in the source schema.
 So why is execute granted to PUBLIC?
 I have no idea.
+I suspect no one at Oracle does either.

 |Call when the library cache on the source instance is stable, and whenever the target library cache is restarted||